 As you will see in this study, a Golden Retriever averaging 75 pounds would need to eat about 75 cloves of garlic at each meal to experience negative health effects.
 That’s a lot of garlic.
 The dogs used in the study probably had to be force-fed the amount of garlic to harm them.

-Now, this does not mean you should use high amounts of garlic for recipes… but a little bit of fresh garlic is generally safe and has been found to be beneficial to your dog’s health.
+Same with garlic: the dose makes the poison.
+So while you should not use extremely high amounts of garlic, a little bit of fresh garlic is generally safe and has been found to be beneficial to your dog’s health.

 Recommended Amount of Garlic for Dogs